ibm-cloud-docs/vpc/getting-help.md

 * Note the approximate time that the error occurred.
 * Provide the code version and error details:
     1. Right-click the console page and select the **Inspect** or **Inspect Element** option.
-    2. Click the **Console** tab and copy the version information at the beginning of the output (Project, Version, Build Time, etc.).
+    2. Click the **Console** tab and copy the version information at the beginning of the output (Project, Version, Build Time, and so on).
     3. Scroll to the end of the output and copy any errors or stack traces.

 * Provide the network response: